MadAngular/ArtGallery/README.md

 # Running the project
 - Clone this repo or save it as a zip
 - Run "npm install"
-- Add configuration file: add firebaseConfig object to enviroments/enviroment.ts (https://codinglatte.com/posts/how-to/how-to-setup-firebase-for-angular/ or https://firebase.google.com/docs/web/setup) file or use the currently used one.
+- Add configuration file "firebaseConfig" object to enviroments/enviroment.ts (Links for setting up: https://codinglatte.com/posts/how-to/how-to-setup-firebase-for-angular/ or https://firebase.google.com/docs/web/setup) file or use the currently used one.
 - Run "ng s"
 - Open http://localhost:4200 and use the app